 Kawasaki disease occurs in children, generally under age five.
 It typically begins with a high fever, up to 104 degrees F, that lasts five or more days.
-Unlike fevers due to many other causes, the fever associated with Kawasaki ...more symptoms »
+Unlike fevers due to many other causes, the fever associated ...more symptoms »

 Kawasaki disease: Treatments

 Early recognition and treatment of Kawasaki disease is critical to minimizing the chances of develop serious, even life-threatening, complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
 However, death only occurs in about 1% of children ...more treatments »

 A diagnosis of Kawasaki disease may be overlooked, delayed or missed in the U.S. because it is rarer in the U.S. than in Japan.
 Some symptoms may also initially be attributed to more common conditions.
 Symptoms, such as fever, nausea, vomiting, cough and joint pain are similar to symptoms of more common conditions, such as influenza, upper respiratory infection ...more misdiagnosis »